a-kov/ICO-tracking-cycle-for-Radar/README.md

 ## About

-This document describes a revised approach to tracking blockchain systems through different stages of their life cycle as applied by [cyber·Fund Radar] (https://cyber.fund/radar).
+This document describes a revised approach to tracking blockchain systems through different stages of their life cycle as applied by [cyber·Fund Radar](https://cyber.fund/radar).
 More specifically, it describes a reviewed procedure of listing new systems on Radar and following up their further development there.
 The document contains a methodology note and a step-by-step guide to be used by cyber·Fund.
 The final purpose of the document is to optimize the way cyber·Fund processes the incoming flow of new blockchain systems.

 ## Methodology
 ### Classification of blockchain systems